Hand off to a live agent

 Go to the Topics page for the bot you want to edit.

-Open the authoring canvas for the topic you want to add the Transfer to agent node to.
+Open the authoring canvas for the topic you want to add the Transfer conversation node to.

 Select Add node (+) to add a message node.
 Enter what the bot should say to indicate that transferal to a live agent is about to occur.

-Underneath the message node, select Add node (+), go to End the conversation and then select Transfer to agent
+Underneath the message node, select Add node (+), go to Topic Management and then select Transfer conversation

-Enter an optional private message to the live agent in the Transfer to agent node.
-This optional message can be useful if you have multiple topics with Transfer to agent nodes as the information is stored in the
+Enter an optional private message to the live agent in the Transfer conversation node.
+This optional message can be useful if you have multiple topics with Transfer conversation nodes as the information is stored in the

 The topic will start the transfer to a live agent when this node is reached.
 You can test the hand-off by triggering the topic in the test canvas.